Guide to Treatment Options for Severe Knee Arthritis (Osteoarthritis)

 Knee Braces 1,6

 (OARSI Strength of Recommendation Score – 76%) For those with uni-compartment knee osteoarthritis, unloader (or offloader) braces are a mechanical intervention designed to reduce pain, improve physical function, and possibly slow disease progression.
 Up until recently, uni-compartment unloader knee braces – braces designed to transfer or “unload” stress or pressure from the inside to outside part of the knee or vice versa – was the only option available for knee osteoarthritis braces.
 Uni-compartment unloader knee braces are often effective at reducing pain, improving stability and helping to diminish the risk of falling for people with arthritis in one tibiofemoral compartment of the knee.
 However, they are limited in their ability to address arthritis in multiple compartments of the knee.
-Because over 90% of people with knee osteoarthritis have damage done to more than just one compartment of the knee, we designed Spring Loaded braces to address this limitation by using a bionic hinge.
+Because over half of people with knee osteoarthritis have damage done to more than just one compartment of the knee, we designed Spring Loaded braces to address this limitation by using a bionic hinge.
 The bionic hinge allows the brace to reduce pressure in all three compartments of the knee, making them the only tri-compartment unloader braces on the market.
 Unloader knee braces, made specifically for those with osteoarthritis, usually consist of molded plastic and foam with steel struts used to limit movement to the side.
 The braces are typically rigid with a hinge and strap system to secure the brace to the leg.
 Unloader knee braces have been proven to be effective in the management of knee osteoarthritis for pain relief, improved alignment and increased mobility.
 However, if you have damage done to more than just one compartment of the knee you may want to consider discussing a tri-compartment unloader knee brace with your doctor.

 Hot & Cold Therapy 1,7